AGC Safety Management Consultant – Wilsonville, Ore.

 Required Licenses & Certificates:

-- Must have a valid Oregon driver’s license or the ability to obtain one within 30 days of hire.
+- Must have a valid Oregon driver’s license or the ability to obtain one within 30 days of hire

 - CSP, ARM, CHST, PE, or CIH designation strongly desired, but not mandatory if other professional work experience demonstrates strong safety knowledge and acumen along with your work skill and abilities.
-Certification may be required to be obtained within one year.

-Physical demands/Work Environment:
+Physical Demands/Work Environment:

-- May require extended overnight travel to cover assigned territory or to fulfill essential work functions as directed by the Safety Director.
+- May require extended overnight travel to cover assigned territory or to fulfill essential work functions as directed by the safety director.

 - May require some early mornings or late evenings to assure effective coverage of assigned territory.